arinmis/cse-akdeniz/spring-2023/seminar/gRPC-presentation/demo/bencmark/README.md

 # To Run

-1. make sure Python and Node serices are up and running locally.
+1. make sure Python and Node services are up and running locally.
 2. active environment and install dependencies.
 ```
 python -m venv env